kronusdev/vidya.cafe/readme.md

 # Installation

-Installing Drama locally is the fastest way to get the software up and running and start tinkering under the hood.
+Installing vidya.cafe locally is the fastest way to get the software up and running and start tinkering under the hood.

 ---